hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 For more info regarding configuration, see
 [The Waybar Wiki](https://github.com/Alexays/Waybar/wiki).

+## How to launch

+After getting everything set up, you might want to check if Waybar is configured to your liking.
+To launch it, simply type `waybar` into your terminal.
+If you would like waybar to launch alongside hyprland, you can do this by adding a line to your hyprland configuration that reads `exec-once=waybar`

 ## Waybar popups render behind the windows

 In `~/.config/waybar/config`, make sure that you have the `layer` configuration